Tuberous Sclerosis Complex

 Treatment and Prognosis

 There is no cure for TSC, though symptoms can be managed through a number of treatments.
 Anti-epileptic medications are available to control seizures.
-Afinitor can be used to treat SEGAs and kidney AMLs.
+Pharmacologic inhibitors of mTOR, such as everolimus and sirolimus, can be used to treat SEGAs, refractory epilepsy, kidney angiomyolipoma, and LAM disease of the lungs.
 Other treatments include medications for skin findings and medications or interventional treatments for behavioral problems associated with TSC.
 Surgery may be required for complications related to brain lesions such as cortical tubers, SENs, or SEGAs.